Nature Menu

 In the second half larch - the only conifer to lose its leaves in winter – puts out new leaf tassels (wonderfully soft to the touch), as well as a very few tiny pink cone-shaped flowers (the female flowers) and little yellow buds (the male flowers).

-In a few warm years the strange male flowers of ash open at the end of March - they look like frizzy lettuce - and in 2020, probably due to a mild winter, they were out quite widely as early as the second week.
-You can sometimes tell that they are about to come out by wood pigeons pecking away at them.
-At the same time you may see the yellowy-green flowers of Norway maple, which look from distance like new leaves.
+In many years the strange male flowers of ash open at the end of March (as early as the second week in 2020 and 2025), looking like frizzy lettuce.
+You can sometimes tell that they are out because wood pigeons peck away at them.
+Also at the end of the month you may see the yellowy-green flowers of Norway maple, which look from distance like new leaves.

-Also at the end of the month you very occasionally come across budburst on apples, or catkins starting to lengthen (and even small leaves appearing) on birch, but this always seems to be on isolated trees, not the general population.
-At the same time there is usually budburst on London planes and possibly some on field maple.
+Other tree signs you may just see at this time include budburst (the new leaves starting to emerge) on apples, or catkins starting to lengthen (and even small leaves appearing) on birch - but the latter always seems to be on isolated trees, not the general population.
+At the same time you might see the pea-sized green balls that will become the flowers on London planes, and budburst (leaf and flower shoots together) on field maple.

 More March pages:

-© Peter Conway 2006-2024 • All Rights Reserved
+© Peter Conway 2006-2026 • All Rights Reserved

 No comments: